guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 - Logging output from ESP32-C6-WROOM is only out its USB port.
 THe COMS port can be used for programming the ESP32, but will not output any log data.

-- Currently, builds on MacOS completes flashing ESP32 successfully, but does not start logging.
+- If older Python is on your Mac, complete flashing ESP32 successfully, but do not start logging.
 Instead an architecture error appears in terminal.

-The ESP32 is succesfully flashed, but for the time being viewing of logs must be manually started via screen command
+Fix this issue by updating Python to python-3.14.7-macos11 before building firmware.

 ## Scope and safety